Algogulf

-Algogulf was the third and last name of a bulk carrier launched in 1961, laid-up in 1999, and scrapped in 2002.
+Algogulf was an lake freighter launched in 1961, laid-up in 1999, and scrapped in 2002.
 The ship began her career in 1961 as J.N.
 McWatters, the second vessel of that name operated by the Misener Shipping Company.
 The bulk carrier primarily transported grain and iron ore in the Saint Lawrence Seaway and Great Lakes.
 In 1991, the vessel was renamed Scott Misener by the company, the fourth of that name.
 In 1994, the ship was acquired by Algoma Central and renamed Algogulf, the second vessel of the name.
 The ship was laid up in 1999 and sold for scrapping in 2002.

 Description

 The bulk carrier was one of six ships constructed to a similar design.
 The ship was 222.5 m long overall and 215.7 m between perpendiculars with a beam of 23.0 m.
 The ship had a gross register tonnage (GRT) of 17,592 tons and a deadweight tonnage (DWT) of 25,634 tons.
 The ship was powered by a 9000 hp steam turbine driving one screw giving the vessel a maximum speed of 15 kn.
 The vessel was also equipped with a bow thruster.
 The ship was equipped with six holds fed by 22 hatches.